nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Installation
 1. Ensure you have [Java 11](https://www.java.com/en/download/) or above installed in your computer.
-2. Download the latest HelloFile.jar [here](https://github.com/AY2021S1-CS2103T-F12-1/tp/releases).
+2. Download the latest HelloFile.jar [here](https://github.com/AY2021S1-CS2103T-F12-1/tp/releases/tag/v1.2).

 ### Quick start
-1. Move the file to the folder you intend to use as the home folder for HelloFile.
+1. Move HelloFile.jar to the folder you intend to use as the home folder for HelloFile.
-2. Double-click the file to start the application.
-Alternatively, run the command `java -jar hellofile.jar` in command line.
+2. Double-click the HelloFile.jar icon to start the application.
+Alternatively, run the command `java -jar HelloFile.jar` in the command line.
 3. Type `help` into the command box, followed by pressing the `Enter` key to view the supported features.
+Alternatively, click the help button in the menu bar to access our webpage.

 ### Basic workflow
 1. Tag important files with the `tag` command for ease of access.
 2. When trying to access tagged files, instead of navigating to the file location, simply use the `open` command to access the required files.
-3. To find the location of tagged files, simply use the `show` command to get the file path of the file.
+3. To find the location of tagged files, use the `show` command to get the file path of the file.
 4. To exit the application, either close the application window, or use the `exit` command.

 --------------------------------------------------------------------------------------------------------------------